Falkern/elden-lord-progress/README.md

 # Elden Lord Progress 👑

-This is an app where you can upload your **ELDEN RING** save files to check your progress throughout the game.
+This is an app where you can upload your **ELDEN RING** save files to check your progress throughout the game.<br>
+There are some broken UI I'll try fixing it if i got any free time!

 ## Features